qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 | "...
 May I use the Xerox machine **because I have to make some copies**?" | 93%         |
 | "...
 May I use the Xerox machine because I’m in a rush?"                  | 94%         |

-Providing reason "because I'm in a rush" increases accept rate.
-However, providing a nonsense reason "because I have to make some copies" also increases accept rate similar to a normal reason.
+Providing a non-reasonable reason "because I have to make some copies" also increases accept rate similar to a normal reason.

 ### Mental accounting